matt328/triton/README.md

 You can set `CC` and `CCX` env vars to `path\to\clang.exe` and `path\to\clang++.exe` if you don't want to risk VSCode detecting the wrong 'kit'.
 This isn't a big deal, you just have to use the quick menu and select `CMake: Select a Kit` and select the kit that will use clang and clang++ you installed earlier.

 The clangd extension gives a much better experience in VSCode than Microsoft's Intellisense.
 Once you get it configured correctly.
 Include paths are kind of wonky.
 See the `.clangd` file at the root of the project.

+## OS X Specific Things

+- Apple Clang is always inconsistent with llvm, so for some consistency I `brew install llvm` and make sure `CC` and `CXX` env vars point to those compilers' executables
+- have to set `MVK_CONFIG_USE_METAL_ARGUMENT_BUFFERS=1` in order for the executables to run on OS X.
+- TODO: Figure out how to produce an app bundle so this env var can be bundled in there and you can just double click the app bundle.